transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ### Customizing a CA configuration
 {: #ibp-console-adv-deployment-ca-customization}

 In addition to the CA settings that are provided in the console when you provision a CA, you have the option to override some of the settings.
 If you are familiar with the Hyperledger Fabric CA server, these settings are configured in the [`fabric-ca-server-config.yaml`]((https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/serverconfig.html) file when a CA is deployed.
-The {{site.data.keyword.blockchainfull_notm}} Platform console configures these fields for you with default settings, therefore many of these fields are not exposed by the console.
+The {{site.data.keyword.blockchainfull_notm}} Platform console configures these fields for you with default settings.
+Therefore, many of these fields are not exposed by the console.
 But the console also includes a panel where you can edit a `JSON` to override a set of these parameters before a CA is deployed.

 The ability to override the CA configuration is available only in paid clusters.
 {: note}